Nine Entertainment Continues Share Buy-Back

 Nine Entertainment Co.
 Holdings Limited (AU:NEC) has released an update.

 Nine Entertainment Co.
-Holdings Limited has announced an update on its stock buy-back program, with a total of 107,256,024 ordinary shares repurchased to date and an additional 338,000 shares bought back on the previous day.
-This ongoing initiative is part of the company’s effort to manage its share capital effectively.
+Holdings Limited has announced an update to their ongoing share buy-back program, with 340,000 ordinary fully paid shares bought back on the previous day, adding to the total of 107,594,024 shares repurchased to date.
+The announcement, dated 28th May 2024, is part of their routine updates on the buy-back process.

 For further insights into AU:NEC stock, check out TipRanks’ Stock Analysis page.